Dane Boedigheimer: Early life and education

 The first movie Boedigheimer made was a joint effort with her younger brother Lucas called "Pugzilla."
-The movie featured a toy barnyard set and some Matchbox cars which would be damaged by Lucas' dog, Pugsly.
+The movie featured a toy barnyard set and some Matchbox cars.
 Boedigheimer stated "Pretty soon I started realizing maybe I could actually do this for a living."
 Boedigheimer attended West Fargo High School where she graduated in 1997.

-Education at MSUM

 During her college years, Boedigheimer studied filmmaking at Minnesota State University Moorhead between 1998 and 2003, where she met Spencer Grove as an undergraduate.
 She was a major in speech communications with an emphasis in film studies, which she has said to be a preparation for the creation of Annoying Orange; "The program (at MSUM) was very small when I was there, and you had to make things work with a small budget.
 I think that experience actually kind of helped."
 She also worked at a one-hour photo lab during her college years, stating "I only got in on one shoot, so that was the extent of that".

 MSUM Professor Greg Carlson, who had Boedigheimer as a student in three of his classes, was impressed by how down-to-earth Boedigheimer was in school, and considered her "a tremendously friendly, genuine and easy-going guy".
 He also said, "Dane just had a total exuberance for wanting to create stuff.
 You asked for one thing from him, he gives you three.
 He's that kind of person."

 One of Boedigheimer's final projects at MSUM, a full-length feature film titled Trash TV, was shown at the Fargo Theatre, where there were more than 200 people who showed up to watch the movie.
 Boedigheimer describes the film as a clip show, with spoofs of commercials and movies.